 00:14:58 – Despite his clear lack of ability, Josh tries out for the school basketball team.
 Coach Barker (Stephen E Miller) offers a few words of inspiration: “If you can win on the court, you can win in life.”

 00:17:25 – While getting in some much-needed practice, Josh spots Buddy hiding in the bushes.
 His once gleaming clown costume has been reduced to soiled rags, alluding to the hard times he’s fallen upon.
-Buddy’s waggy disposition contradicts this stark mood.
+Buddy’s waggy disposition contradicts this sombre mood.

 00:19:12 – Back at home, Josh appears distracted.